bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 _extend_ but further and further restrict the more general to the more specific.

 ## Format
-The language uses more or less independent declarations of the form.
+The language uses set of more or less independent declarations of the form.

 		what name [unit] :: declaration-body